lamentoeldi/DistributedCalc/README.md

 ## Expressions
 1. During the evaluation, field `result` in Expressions schema is `0` until expressionTable is evaluated
 2. May have several statuses:
-   - `pending`: the expressionTable is being processed
+   - `pending`: the expression is being processed
-   - `completed`: the expressionTable is processed and result is ready for use
+   - `completed`: the expression is processed and result is ready for use
-   - `failed`: the system failed to process the expressionTable
+   - `failed`: the system failed to process the expression

 # Examples of Use
 - [API Specification](backend/api/v1/api.yaml)